Nihang: Arms and attire

-Traditional Nihang dress is known as Khalsa Swarupa.
-This comprises full attire of superelectric blue selected by Guru Gobind Singh after conflicts with Vazir Khan, the Mughal Governor of Sirhind, several edged bracelets of iron round on each of their wrists (jangi kara) and quoits of steel (chakram) tiered in their lofty conical blue turbans, together with the either a dori kirpan (a open blade kirpan that is worn with a rope attached and was meant to be used as a quick access weapon) or a pesh kabaz - a predecessor to the modern kirpan.
+Traditional Nihang dress is known as Khalsa Swarupa or bana.
+This comprises full attire of navy blue selected by Guru Gobind Singh after conflicts with Wazir Khan, the Mughal Governor of Sirhind, several edged bracelets of iron round on each of their wrists (jangi kara) and quoits of steel (chakram) tiered in their lofty conical blue turbans, together with the either a dori kirpan (an open blade kirpan that is worn with a rope attached and was meant to be used as a quick access weapon) or a pesh kabaz – a predecessor to the modern kirpan.
 When fully armed a Nihang will also bear one or two swords (either the curved talwar or the straight khanda, or another type of sword like saif or sarohi on his right hip), a katar (dagger) on his left hip, a buckler made from buffalo-hide (dhal) on his back, a large chakram around his neck, and an iron chain.
 In times of war, arms worn on the Nihang's person would generally be reserved until the warrior lost the weapon he held, often a bow (kamaan) or spear (barcha).
 Armour consisted of sanjo or iron chainmail worn under an iron breastplate (char aina).
 Nihang war-shoes (jangi mozeh) were constructed of iron at the toe, making their pointed toes capable of inflicting cuts and stab wounds.
-Rarely a nihang might also be armed with a musket or a toradar (matchlock).
+The firearms carried by Nihangs are either a toradar (matchlock) or a musket.
+In modern times nihangs also carry revolvers, semi-automatic pistols, double-barreled shotguns and bolt-action rifles The Nihangs favour the dark blue colour for their clothing, which they adopted to emulate Guru Gobind Singh's attire when he escaped from Chamkaur through the Machhiwara jungle.

 The Nihang were particularly known for their high turbans (dastar bunga) and their extensive use of the chakram or war-quoit.
 Their turbans were often pointed at the top and outfitted with a chand torra or trident called astbhuja which could be used for stabbing in close-quarters.
-Other times, the turbans would be armed with a bagh naka (iron claw) and one or several chakram to slice at an opponent's eyes.
+Other times, the turbans would be armed with a bagh nakh (iron claw) and one or several chakram to slice at an opponent's eyes.
 These steel-reinforced turbans, it was said, afforded enough protection so that there was no need for any other form of headgear.
 Today, Nihang still wear miniature versions of five weapons (pancha shastra) in their turbans, namely the chakram, the khanda (sword), the karud (dagger), the kirpan, and the tir (arrow).

-Divisions
+Organisation and leadership

 There are four main factions amongst the Nihangs of the modern-era, them namely being:

-Budha Dal

-Originally created for older members (over 40) by splitting the Dal Khalsa into two.